-My latest project: Specialized S-Works Tarmac SL4 (6.7 kg)
+My latest project: Specialized S-Works Tarmac SL4 (6.6 kg)

 Here is my latest bike build project.
 This time, it’s a rebuild of an older model.
 I got hold of a frame from a Specialized S-WORKS Tarmac SL4 from around 2012.
 In my opinion, it’s one of the coolest S-WORKS bikes ever made.
 The bike has won everything from the Tour de France to various classics.
 Alberto Contador, Peter Sagan, Tom Boonen, among others, have won on this model.
-The bike is assembled with parts I had lying around, and they’re standard components—not any exotic ultra-lightweight parts—so it’s impressive that it only weighs 6.7 kg, including pedals and tires with tubes.
+The bike is assembled with new and used parts I had lying around, and they’re standard components—not any exotic ultra-lightweight parts—so it’s impressive that it only weighs 6.6 kg, including pedals and tires with tubes.

 Frame: Specialized S-Works Tarmac SL4 Carbon 52 cm